nadanai263/nadanai263.github.io/pages/algorithms.md

 description: implementations of some famous algorithms in python
 ---

+  * 20 Dec 2018 » [QuickSort](/pages/algorithms/quicksort.html) Randomized QuickSort is an example of a randomized algorithm which sorts an array in O(Nlog(N)) time, on average.
+This is due to the fact that an efficient division of the array should result in subproblems of roughly equal size; and that random pivot choices are likely to achieve this division on average.

   * 29 Nov 2018 » [ClosestPair](/pages/algorithms/closestpair.html) This is a more involved example of a divide and conquer algorithm; it uses results of MergeSort as well a trick to calculate only a small number of split pairs, or pairs of points from either side of the divide.

   * 29 Nov 2018 » [Strassen](/pages/algorithms/strassen.html) Strassen's magical algorithm beats the standard matrix multiplication because it computes seven, instead of eight independent operations at each recursive call.
 How did he come up with it?
 No one knows!